dbt

 • Catalog

-As with DataOps, these phases shouldn’t be thought of as long, drawn-out projects that take months from conception to completion.
-Rather, teams often work within an agile development framework, defining a short timespan of work (organized into “sprints”) at the end of which they deliver something of value to stakeholders.
-The process repeats over and over, with each new iteration adding additional functionality and fixes in response to stakeholder feedback.
+As with DataOps, these phases shouldn’t be considered long, drawn-out projects that take months from conception to completion.
+Instead, teams often work within an agile development framework, defining a short timespan of work (organized into “sprints”) at the end of which they deliver something of value to stakeholders.
+The process repeats, with each new iteration adding additional functionality and fixes in response to stakeholder feedback.

 Plan